SAP-samples/btp-msteams-extend-workflow/tutorial/Step4-Configure-Cloud-Connector/README.md

     |  WebIDEEnabled | true |
     | WebIDEUsage | odata_abap |

-5. Enter the following configuration values to create destination for basic authentication.
+5. Create another destination with the name **S4HANA_NP**.This is used for basic authentication.

    | key | value |
    | --- | --- |